usernuno/cordova-plugin-firebase/README.md

 ## Firebase Configuration Files
 1) Download your Firebase configuration files, GoogleService-Info.plist for ios and google-services.json for android.
 2) Create a zipped folder with the name "google-services.zip" and put both configuration files inside.
-3) On the "www" folder, create a folder called "firebase." + YourAppIdentifier and place the zip inside.
+3) On the "www" folder, create a folder called <YourAppIdentifier> + ".firebase" and place the zip inside.

 ```
 - My Project/